zumbuh/citra-games-wiki/CONTRIBUTING.md

   - `title` (String): Title ID of this release of the game which was used during testing.
 See: [Title IDs](#title-ids).
   - `compatibility` (String): How well the game works in Citra.
 A reference can be found [here](https://citra-emu.org/game/), with `Won't Boot` being `"5"`, and `Perfect` being `"0"`.
   - `date` (String): Last date the game was tested on.
 See: [Dates](#dates).
-  - `version` (String): Last version of Citra the game was tested on.
+  - `version` (String): Last version of Citra - Nightly the game was tested on.
   - `author` (String): Your forum account name, if you have one.
 If you don't, don't include this line.
   - `cpu` (String): List your CPU following the example provided.
   - `gpu` (String: List your GPU as recognized by Citra in the terminal.